Osei, che canta — plate 11

 Translation

-When March arrives, my trade is
+When March arrives, it is my trade

 To bring from outside birds that sing